popgenDK/courses/summer2023/NGSinference/README.md

                 -r 2:109513601
 done
 ```
-and print the results to the screen
+and print the results to the screen (Column knownEM if the estimated allele frequency based on know major and minor allele)
 ```
 #print header
 paste <(echo POP) <(zcat Results/EUR.EDAR.mafs.gz  | head -n1 )